EricLambrecht/react-timing-hooks/docs/intervals-api/useTimer.md

 # useTimer

-Use this hook if you want to create a timer, i.e. a reactive number that is incremented every second.
+Use this hook if you want to create a timer, i.e. a reactive number that is **incremented every second**.

 **Note**: By default, the timer is _stopped_ on mount and has to be started manually.
 If you want the timer to start immediately on mount, use `options.startOnMount`.